For loop

-For-loops have two parts: a header and a body.
-The header defines the iteration and the body is the code that is executed once per iteration.
-The header often declares an explicit loop counter or loop variable.
-This allows the body to know which iteration is being executed.
-For-loops are typically used when the number of iterations is known before entering the loop.
-For-loops can be thought of as shorthands for while-loops which increment and test a loop variable.
+A for loop has two parts: a header and a body.
+The header defines how the loop iterates, and the body is the code executed once per iteration.
+The header often declares a loop variable which can be used in the body to know which iteration of the loop is being executed.
+A relatively simple for loop iterates for a fixed number of times.
+For example, the following C for loop declares a loop variable i and prints its value as it increments from 0 to 1 to 2: